-In many cases, companies issuing profit warnings are in bad shape, but this isn’t the case for Grafton.
+In many cases, companies issuing profit warnings are in bad shape.
+This isn’t the case for Grafton.
 At £1.8bn market cap at the time of writing, it is also one of the larger ones.
-Despite selling commodities (products are available elsewhere) their results are good (taken from Stockopedia) and there is a good trend of increasing turnover and profits.
+Despite selling commodities (products are available elsewhere) their results are good (taken from Stockopedia).
+There is a good trend of increasing turnover and profits.
 Growth is not totally organic and is aided by acquisitions.

 Margins are also relatively good at 6.3%, which is way above the supermarkets for instance.
 The divestment of the plumbing division (which had much lower margins) should also give margins a further boost.

-This has meant that debt has been paid down without the need to issue further equity, excluding the impact of the new IFRS (which treats future lease payments as debt) the company are in a good position financially with no net debt after their divestments (and assuming no further acquisitions).
-This is not to say they have no borrowings, but they have very large cash balances, balanced out by debt which is financed at very low interest rates (at rates of 0.84% and 1.41%), reflecting the market’s confidence in the ability to pay.
+This has meant that debt has been paid down without the need to issue further equity, excluding the impact of the new IFRS (which treats future lease payments as debt).
+The company are in a good position financially with no net debt after their divestments (and assuming no further acquisitions).
+This is not to say they have no borrowings, but they have very large cash balances.
+These are balanced out by debt which is financed at very low interest rates (at rates of 0.84% and 1.41%), reflecting the market’s confidence in the ability to pay.

-In short, currently I view this as in a great position current and clearly not in any danger.
+In short, currently I view this as in a great position currently and clearly not in any danger.

 Capital Expenditures, Intangible Assets

 Perhaps being picky, but one thing going against Grafton is that it is a relatively capital intensive business.
-Capital expenditures have remained at 40% of operating cashflow, and a cursory look at the breakdown shows that most of this is required. £34.1m was needed for opening new branches and upgrading others – some stores can be particularly large and therefore expensive to upgrade.
+Capital expenditures have remained at 40% of operating cashflow.
+A cursory look at the breakdown shows that most of this is required. £34.1m was needed for opening new branches and upgrading others.
+Some stores can be particularly large and therefore expensive to upgrade.

 Another £32m was required for other assets such as vehicles to transport goods, and to also purchase tools that customers can hire.
 If the company is to keep on growing its network of branches these expenditures are necessary.
 Arguably in a bigger slowdown these expenses can be cut, but to the detriment of the business.

 The business also capitalises its IT development costs which sits on the balance sheet at £36.7m.
-On the same subject of intangible assets, some £646m is on the balance sheet and there has been no impairments to date.
+On the same subject of intangible assets, some £646m is on the balance sheet.
+There has been no impairments to date.
 Potentially this may be a source of a profit warning in the future if there is a structural change in any of the units markets.

 The price drop has been rather modest today compared to other profit warnings.
-The headline figures of a 4-8% drop in profits reflected a quarter that started out strongly but deteriorated sharply towards the end, and subsequent quarters may be poor in their entirety if the trends persist.
+The headline figures of a 4-8% drop in profits reflected a quarter that started out strongly but deteriorated sharply towards the end.
+Subsequent quarters may be poor in their entirety if the trends persist.

 But it could be the case that this is a case of deferred spending rather than withdrawn spending.
-A further loosening in credit to support the housing market (which seems likely) would no doubt benefit the variety of brands that Grafton has, and the board have indicated a willingness to expand to new geographic markets which would also provide a new source of profits.
-More importantly the resources are there to finance acquisitions and with the scale of the company, it is easy to imagine some synergies.
+A further loosening in credit to support the housing market would no doubt benefit the variety of brands that Grafton has.
+The board have indicated a willingness to expand to new geographic markets.
+This would provide a new source of profits.
+More importantly the resources are there to finance acquisitions.
+It is easy to imagine some synergies with their scale.